attainu/project-Uday-Kommoju-au8/README.md

 	1. Clone the project repository
 	2. Run python ladder.py on command prompt

+About project:

+Snake and ladder is an python Application.In this project i designed a text based snake and ladder game, this application can run in command prompt to play a snake and ladder game

 Few basic concepts used in this code are:

 - Dictionary